celestial-bodies/celestial-bodies-client/README.md

 ## Potential Future of Celestial Bodies

 As this application progresses in development, the focuse will start to implement a cummunit based functionality.
-Users will be able to make a uer profile, coneect with friends and other star gazers.
-User
+Users will be able to make a user profile, coneect with friends and other star gazers.
+The user would be able to share their location and objects they have searched or captures.
+User should be able to retrieve more infomation from the dashboard in the form of categories; i.e. planets, stars, comets.

 ### Goals

++ Implement system to allow users to access camera to be able to see where and which star they are pointing thier device.
++ Enable search to query stars from the back end server.
++ Find common names for stars to implement method for front end star names to match up with back end stars.
++ Enable sharing between Celestial Bodies users.
++ Dashboard should retrieve information about the categories that are presented.

 ### User Interface Improvements

-+
++ Display category items and clickable items from dashboard.
++ Make sure captured star image displays full screen.
++ Implement fucntion using camera as a way to let users see where they are pointing their phone.

 ## Design Documentation